LSSP Patches in Practice

 Deep exploration, technical creativity and a certain amount of serendipity are arguably what enthusiasts find so attractive about modular synthesis in the domain of sound design.
 LSSP attempts to extend this modular philosophy to large scale musical composition.

 LSSP is not a simple system, it’s designed to model the internal structure of musical compositions and music isn’t always the simplest of things.
+Also timing in LSSP mostly uses a voltage controlled system called V/Bar rather than conventional clocks.
+This offers all manner of benefits but takes a little while to get used to.

 On the other hand everything possible has been done to make the modules straightforward and easy to use.
 Some novel terminology is introduced here and there but only out of necessity – the goal has always been to keep things transparent and simple.
 LSSP modules have generic names that reflect their purpose as directly as possible.